LMee17/AnthoMicroComp/README.md

 All scripts in this section are found in `Scripts/Bash/`.

 ### 1.1 Non-_Apis mellifera_ Samples
 CZID.org (Kalantar _et al_ 2020) has different "Host" genome options that the user selects to map their nucleotide sequences against, with the end goal of mining the unmapped reads for microbial identification.
-CZID has a "Bee" option on hits webpage at the time of writing (February 2023) which aligns given reads against the _Apis mellifera_ genome.
+CZID has a "Bee" option on its webpage at the time of writing (February 2023) which aligns given reads against the _Apis mellifera_ genome.
 For the many non-_A.mellifera_ samples in this study there were a number of preprocessing steps that had to take place.
 The script `Process_PreMapper_2.sh` runs these processes which essentially consists of:

 1. Downloading the given SRA sample using `SRA Toolkit` (Katz _et al_ 2022)
 2. Unpacking the sample